University of Konstanz Summer Program

 Universität Konstanz was founded in 1966 and is an established research university with approximately 9,000 students.
 The summer program at Universität Konstanz is open to students from the University of Arizona in the School of Government and Public Policy.
 Students can earn 6 UA direct credits for 2 courses in political science, international affairs, and public policy.

-2017 Course Options (students will pick two)
+2018 Course Options Examples (students will pick two)

 - Researching European Union Governance